duiker2/598-TyTag/README.md

 Shekar Brahma

+#Data
-Data was collected from the front page of r/news on 11/29
+Data was collected from the front page of reddit.com/r/news on 11/29.
+It is stored in data/input.json.
+Participant logs are in data/user_logs named in the format "tn_m" with n being the participant type (1 or 2) and m being the participant number (1-8).

 # Tag generation
 To generate tags with TF-IDF run: